thonish26/thonish26/README.md

 ## 🚀 About Me

+I'm an aspiring Java Developer with a strong foundation in Object-Oriented Programming and modern web development.

-🎓 BCA Graduate passionate about software development and backend engineering.
+- 🎓 BCA Graduate

-☕ Strong foundation in Core Java and Object-Oriented Programming.
+- ☕ Strong knowledge of Core Java

-🌱 Currently learning Spring Boot, REST APIs, and MySQL.
+- 🌱 Currently learning Spring Boot, React, Docker, REST APIs, and MySQL

-💻 Interested in Backend Development and Full Stack Development.
+- 💻 Passionate about Backend Development and Full Stack Development

-🚀 Open to Internship and Entry-Level Software Developer opportunities.
+- 🚀 Open to Internship and Entry-Level Software Developer Opportunities

-📍 Tamil Nadu, India.
+- 📍 Tamil Nadu, India

 ---